DavidGilligan/devops-template/README.md

 ## Contributing

 Feedback and contributions are welcome.
-Please open an issue to discuss proposed changes or submit a pull request with clear rationale and testing notes.
+Please open an issue to discuss proposed changes or submit a pull request with clear reasoning and testing notes.

-## Licence
+## License

-This project is released under the MIT Licence.
-See the LICENCE file for details.
+This project is released under the MIT License.
+See the LICENSE file for details.